Yuzvendra Chahal's parents contract COVID 19; Dhanashree confirms father in law admitted with severe symptoms

 Take a look here:

-She even urged fans to help anyone who is in need and also requested to be at home.
-The spike in the cases of Coronavirus is being reported from everywhere.
+She even urged fans to help anyone who is in need and also requested all to be at home.
+The spike in the cases of Coronavirus is being reported from everywhere in India.

 Also Read: Newlyweds Yuzvendra Chahal and Dhanashree Verma have a blissful time & enjoy their honeymoon in Dubai; PHOTOS